geekyclarkey/homeassistant/howto_guides/shelly_energy_monitoring/README.md

 *You* **will** *need to change the MQTT state topic to your shelly em´s state topic*

 ### Add More in depth sensors
-This next section will use the shelly em power entity and create a cost per KWH. mine in this case is 0.158 euroes per kwh (You will need to change the price per kwh to your tarrif)
+This next section will use the shelly em power entity and create a cost per KWH. mine in this case is 0.158 euroes per kwh (You will need to change the price per kwh to your tariff)
 still in the sensors section add the following:
 ```
 sensor: